 How to submit your tax report to Skat.dk

-This guide will be updated and maintained on a regular basis to account for changes made by the local tax authority (Skattestyrelsen) and for new types of transactions.
-In the event that you find any errors or outdated information, it is greatly appreciated that you let us know by sending an email to firstname.lastname@example.org or via our support chat at the bottom right corner of our website.
+This guide will be updated and maintained regularly to account for changes made by the local tax authority (Skattestyrelsen) and for new types of transactions.
+If you find any errors or outdated information, it is greatly appreciated that you let us know by sending an email to [email protected] or via our support chat at the bottom right corner of our website.

 Any tax-related information provided by us is not tax advice, financial advice, accounting advice or legal advice and cannot be used by you or any other party for the purpose of avoiding tax penalties.
 You should seek the advice of a tax professional regarding your particular circumstances.
 We make no claims, promises, or warranties about the accuracy of the information provided herein.
 Everything included herein is our opinion and not a statement of fact.